Tutorials

 %continue

 It contains the command (%data) for providing the minimal required information (name of data file, wavelength and type of radiation used to collect data, if different from laboratory X-rays) and the commands for activating the indexing process (%ntreor) and the ab-initio structure solution (%continue).
-This file can be visualized and eventually modified by the ‘Edit’ button.

 More information about the creation of input file can be found in the section Preparing input file.

-The cell content is obtained by multipling Z by the structure formula.
-You can calculate Z as the ratio between Vcell and the molecular volume (Vmol): Z = Vcell/Vmol.
+The cell content is obtained by multiplying Z by the molecular formula.
+You can calculate Z as the ratio between the cell volume (Vcell) and the molecular volume (Vmol): Z = Vcell/Vmol.

 Vmol can be calculated by one of the two following alternative ways:

-2. Using the following approximate atomic volumes: 14 Å3 for C, 12 Å3 for N, 11 Å3 for O, 5 Å3 for H, 26 Å3 for Cl, 25 Å3 for S.
+2. Using approximate atomic volumes: 14 Å3 for C, 12 Å3 for N, 11 Å3 for O, 5 Å3 for H, 26 Å3 for Cl, 25 Å3 for S.

-In case of Cimetidine compound, the chemical formula is C10H16N6S and the cell volume is 1280 Å3.
+For the cimetidine compound, the chemical formula is C10H16N6S and the cell volume is 1280 Å3.
 If the first criterion is applied, the molecular volume is given by: Vmol = 18 x 17 = 306 Å3.
 Using the second approach Vmol = 14 x 10 + 5 x 16 + 12 x 6 + 26 x 1 = 318 Å3.

-The corresponding Z value is: Z = Vcell/Vmol = 1280/306 = 4.18, that can be approximated to 4.
-So 4 molecules of Cimetidine are in the unit cell and the unit cell content to be supplied to EXPO2014 by graphic interface is (C10H16N6S)4 or C40H64N24S4.
+The corresponding Z value is: Z = Vcell/Vmol = 1280/306 = 4.18, which can be approximated to 4.
+Therefore, 4 molecules of cimetidine are present in the unit cell, and the unit cell content to be supplied to EXPO via graphic interface is either (C10 H16 N6 S)4 or C40 H64 N24 S4.
+A valid molecular formula for the unit cell content must meet the same criteria as those adopted for string in the directive content of the command %data.

 The final result is visualized on JAV Molecular Viewer.

-Tutorial 2 – Non-default crystal structure solution of 2-Mercaptobenzoic acid compound by Direct Methods
+Tutorial 2 – Non-default crystal structure solution of 2-mercaptobenzoic acid compound by direct methods

-Click on File > Load Examples
+2. Click File > Load Examples.

 %structure merca